bobalicious/amoss/README.md

 This is very useful for making sure that our tests only configure the Test Doubles to care about the parameters that are important for the tests we are running, making them less brittle.

+There are several ways of specifying the expected values of parameters, and the details are covered later in the documentation.

 ### Using the Test Double as a Spy

 The controller can then be used as a Test Spy, allowing us to find out what values where passed into methods by using `latestCallOf` and `call` and `get().call()`: